 Clayton Corridor Plan

 A plan for the Clayton Corridor is underway.
 The plan will guide growth and change over the next 30 years as SkyTrain extends along Fraser Highway to Langley.
-Last year with your input we created a draft plan.
-More changes are now needed before Council receives the plan later this year.
+The Clayton Corridor Plan is being updated before Council receives the plan later this year.
+Changes are needed to reflect new provincial housing legislation.

 A plan for the Clayton Corridor is underway.
 The plan will guide growth and change over the next 30 years as SkyTrain extends along Fraser Highway to Langley.
-Last year with your input we created a draft plan.
-More changes are now needed before Council receives the plan later this year.
+The Clayton Corridor Plan is being updated before Council receives the plan later this year.
+Changes are needed to reflect new provincial housing legislation.

 Ask your question here